Beijing China Travel Guide

 Beijing's cuisine, also known as Jing Cai, reflects centuries of cultural influences.
 It blends imperial court cuisine, Shandong culinary traditions, and Mongolian flavors.
 The dishes emphasizes wheat-based staples, hearty meat dishes, and robust seasonings.

-Beijing's position as an imperial capital meant its cuisine absorbed impact from across China.
+Beijing's position as an imperial capital meant its cuisine absorbed influences from across China.
 Imperial chefs created elaborate dishes, many of which evolved into the city's signature offerings.
-The freezing temperatures northern climate favored hearty, warming dishes.
-The proximity to Mongolia brought lamb into prominence, while Shandong cuisine contributed many wheat-dishes based on and culinary techniques.
+The cold northern climate favored hearty, warming dishes.
+The proximity to Mongolia brought lamb into prominence, while Shandong cuisine contributed many wheat-based dishes and cooking techniques.

 Wheat (for noodles, dumplings, pancakes), lamb, duck, pork, and various seasonal vegetables (cabbage, radish).